Rishon LeZion: Ottoman period (1882–1900)

-Village council and JCA administration (1900-1922)
+Village council and JCA administration (1900–1922)

 In 1900, the management of the village was transferred from the baron's office to the village council and the Jewish Colonization Association.
 Israel's first Prime Minister, David Ben-Gurion, worked in the winery for two months in the summer of 1907.

 In 1910, the village bell was constructed next to the medicine house, and in 1912 the first car ("First chariot without horses") appeared in the village.
 In 1911, 4,000 dunams of land in Rishon LeZion were planted with grapes and 254 dunams with other fruit orchards.

 In 1913, the governor of Greater Syria, Djemal Pasha, annexed the sands around Rishon Lezion to their territory and in 1915 Rishon Lezion was expanded again and was given the territory between it and the Mediterranean Sea.
 In 1913, Nahlat Yehuda, another Jewish settlement, was established north of Rishon Lezion.
 In 1915 Rishon Lezion and the surrounding area experienced a Locust attack.

 Ayun Kara was the scene of a bloody battle between Turkish and New Zealand troops on 14 November 1917.
 Local citizens carried the wounded to a medical facility in Rishon LeZion.
 A stone cenotaph was erected by the people of Rishon LeZion to the memory of the New Zealanders who fell that day, but it has since been destroyed.

 In the wake of the battle, the New Zealanders set up camp at Rishon Lezion, which was described by one officer as a "pretty little hamlet surrounded by vineyards and orange groves."
 Relations between the troops and villagers were good, and the troops brought the villagers the news of the Balfour Declaration.

 In 1919, the women of Rishon Lezion were given voting rights and in the same year, Nehama Pohatchevsky was elected chairman of the village council which marked the first time a woman was elected to the position.

 British Mandate

 In 1924, the British Army contracted the Jaffa Electric Company for wired electric power to the military installations in Sarafand.
 The contract allowed the Electric Company to extend the grid beyond the original geographical limits that had been projected by the concession it was given.
-The high-tension line that exceeded the limits of the original concession ran along some major towns and agricultural settlements, offering extended connections to the Jewish settlements of Rishon Le-Zion, Nes-Ziona and Rehovot (in spite of their proximity to the high-tension line, the Arab towns of Ramleh and Lydda remained unconnected).
+The high-tension line that exceeded the limits of the original concession ran along some major towns and agricultural settlements, offering extended connections to the Jewish settlements of Rishon Le-Zion, Nes-Ziona and Rehovot (despite their proximity to the high-tension line, the Arab towns of Ramleh and Lydda remained unconnected).
 According to a census conducted in 1922 by the British Mandate authorities, Rishon LeZion had a population of 1,396 inhabitants, consisting of 1,373 Jews and 23 Muslims, increasing in 1931 census to 2,525 inhabitants, in 648 houses.